All Episodes

 Do I have a right to personal self-defense?

-I'm trying to think if I remember a case where the Supreme Court has addressed that particular question, is there a constitutional right to self-defense?
+I'm trying to think if I remember a case where the Supreme Court has addressed that particular question.

 And I can't think of one.

-Well uh I can hear you yelling D.C. versus Heller at the radio, so let me just step in and ease your pain.
+Well, I can hear you yelling D.C. versus Heller at the radio.

-But the District of Columbia versus Heller was the landmark case that did exactly that.
+I realize it was an entire year ago, but the District of Columbia versus Heller was the landmark case that did exactly that.

-The Supreme Court of the United States held that the second amendment protects an individual's right to possess a firearm for private use.
+The Supreme Court of the United States held that the Second Amendment protects an individual's right to possess a firearm for private use.

 My thought is that this is not a stupid woman.

-But we remember what we seek to remember, and we see things the way we wish to see them.
+But we remember what we seek to remember, and we see things the way we wish to see them, and we believe things as we wish them to be.

 So let's let this peculiar interchange continue for a moment.

-Again, this is Senator Coburn seeking to ask Judge Sotomayor, do you think, not let's review 14 cases, but do you think that the second amendment contains a right for citizens to arm themselves for self-defense?
+Again, this is Senator Coburn seeking to ask Judge Sotomayor, do you think, not let's review 14 cases, but do you think that the Second Amendment contains a right for citizens to arm themselves for self-defense?

 Could be wrong, but I can't think of one.

-And I'm also trying to think if there's any federal law that um includes a self-defense provision or not.
+And I'm also trying to think if there's any federal law that includes a self-defense provision or not.

 I just can't.

-What I was attempting to explain is that um the issue of self-defense is usually defined in criminal statutes by the state's laws.
+What I was attempting to explain is that the issue of self-defense is usually defined in criminal statutes by the state's laws.

 Wow.

-And I would think, although I haven't studied this all of the state's laws.
+And I would think, although I haven't studied all of the state's laws, I'm intimately familiar with New York.

-Is this just torture we're going through here, or is this just unbelievable clarity that we are arriving at here?
+Or is this just unbelievable clarity that we are arriving at here?

-So Senator Coburn's about to say, ma'am, uh that that your your answer I don't know what question you are answering, but it's not the one that I asked you.
+I don't know what question you are answering, but it's not the one that I asked you.

 Or can you give me your opinion of whether or not in this country I personally, as an individual citizen, have a right to self-defense?